olle/query-response-spring-amqp/README.md

 ### Query messages

 Query messages are very simple in structure and form.
-The common `queries` exchanged is published to, and the message `routing-key` will carry the specific `query-term` that is requested.
+The common `query-response` exchanged is published to, and the message `routing-key` will carry the specific `query-term` that is requested.
 The `reply-to` header property is set to the queue name of a generated `query-response-queue`, specific to the published